zonemaster/zonemaster-cli/docs/Installation.md

 ## Prerequisites for CPAN installation

-Before installing Zonemaster::CLI, you should [install Zonemaster::Engine][ Zonemaster::Engine installation].
+Before installing Zonemaster::CLI from CPAN, you should [install Zonemaster::Engine][ Zonemaster::Engine installation], unless you are to install on Debian using pre-built packages (see below).

 > **Note:** [Zonemaster::Engine] and [Zonemaster::LDNS] are dependencies of
 > Zonemaster::CLI.
 Zonemaster::LDNS has a special installation requirement,